gnosis/dex-contracts/scripts/README.md

 ### Setup Environment

-In generall, setting up an account (from scratch) that is prepared to fully interact with the BatchExchange contract, there are several phases that must be completed.
+In general, setting up an account (from scratch) that is prepared to fully interact with the BatchExchange contract, there are several phases that must be completed.
 In brief, we must

 - Deploy ERC20 tokens to the development network and mint some to a user
 - Regester these newly minted tokens on the exchange